GoogleCloudPlatform/community/tutorials/cloud-functions-cloudbuild/index.md

 ## Objectives

 * Use Cloud Build to deploy a Cloud Function.
-* Use GoLang to process incoming HTTP requests.
+* Use code written in the Go programming language to process incoming HTTP requests.

 ## Set up your environment